tuengominh/tuengominh.github.io/_assignments/week-02-computer-aided-design.md

 <p>Here is a useful <a href="https://www.dummies.com/web-design-development/blender/blender-for-dummies-cheat-sheet/">cheat sheet.</a></p>
 <p></p>
 <h6>Conclusion</h6>
 <p>To be honest, I've never been a fan of the concept of modifying surfaces, curves, edges, vertices, and meshes.
 I personally prefer tools that give me the feeling that I'm being precise and formulaic.
 Blender is an amazing software and it gives its users a lot of freedom, but manipulating the whole model as if it's an artwork is simply not my thing.
-However, for some specific parts of my Final Project (for example the dragon's head), I might need to incorporate Blender.</p>
+However, for some specific parts of my Final Project (for example the dragon's head), I might need to incorporate Blender and figure out a way to exchange files easily from Blender to Fusion 360.</p>
 <p></p>

 <div class="container w-100 text-center py-4">